Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Introduction

-We derive decomposition formulas for the curvature matrices of the Cartesian product of two connection graphs, in terms of the curvature matrices of the corresponding vertices in the individual graphs (see Theorem \ref{thm:Adecomp} and Corollary \ref{coro:AN}).
-Employing those formulas, we establish several results on the Bakry-\'Emery curvature of the Cartesian product of connection graphs (Corollaries \ref{coro:Cartesian}, \ref{coro:U1infty} and \ref{coro:U1N}), which strengthen previous results known in \cite{LMP}.
-In particular, we have the following result.
-Let $(G,\sigma)$ and $(G',\sigma')$ be two connection graphs with $1$-dimensional connections.
-Let $x$ and $x'$ be two vertices of $G$ and $G'$, respectively.
-Assume that one of $x,x'$ has a balanced local connection structure.
-Then we show the curvature function of the Cartesian product at $(x,x')$ is given by the star product (see \cite[Definition 7.1]{CLP} or Definition \ref{def:star_product}) of the curvature functions of $G$ at $x$ and that of $G'$ at $x'$.
+We present decomposition formulas for the curvature matrices of the Cartesian product of two connection graphs.
+These formulas relate the curvature matrices of the product to the curvature matrices associated with the corresponding vertices in each individual graph (see Theorem \ref{thm:Adecomp} and Corollary \ref{coro:AN}).
+With these tools, we derive several new results concerning the Bakry–Émery curvature of Cartesian products of connection graphs (see Corollaries \ref{coro:Cartesian}, \ref{coro:U1infty}, and \ref{coro:U1N}), extending and strengthening earlier work from \cite{LMP}.
+In particular, consider two connection graphs $(G,\sigma)$ and $(G',\sigma')$ with one-dimensional connections, and let $x$ and $x'$ be two vertices of $G$ and $G'$, respectively.
+If at least one of these vertices has a \emph{balanced} local connection structure, we prove that the curvature function of the Cartesian product at $(x,x')$ can be expressed as the star product (see \cite[Definition 7.1]{CLP} or Definition \ref{def:star_product}) of the curvature functions of of $G$ at $x$ and that of $G'$ at $x'$.

-We study how the curvature changes under two kinds of operations to the local structure of a given vertex $x$ in a connection graph: (i) Add an edge with connection between two neighbors of $x$; (ii) Merge two vertices in the two sphere of $x$ which have no common neighbors in the one sphere.
-While the curvature is always non-decreasing under the operation (ii), the change of curvature depends on the connection of the new added edge under operation (i).
+We study how the curvature at a given vertex $x$ in a connection graph is affected by two types of operations to its local structure.
+The first operation involves adding an edge with connection between two neighbors of $x$.
+The second involves merging two vertices in the 2-sphere of $x$ that share no common neighbors in the $1$-sphere.
+For the second operation, curvature never decreases, whereas for the first, the effect on curvature depends on the connection of the newly added edge.